China banks miss out on U.S. investment banking bonanza

 "The leadership of China faces a choice.
 They control those institutions for their domestic purposes and I think that limits their ability to go international," said David Dollar, a senior fellow in the John L. Thornton China Center at the Brookings Institution.

-"If those big banks really want to go international, I think China has to privatise them," he said.
+"If those big banks really want to go international, I think China has to privatize them," he said.

 The stakes are high.